Further properties of ball prolates and approximation of related almost band-limited functions: Ball prolate spheroidal wave functions : Definitions and spectral properties

 \subsection{Further basic properties}

-We study here some other basic properties of the ball prolate spheroidal wave functions. \\ First, we give the bounds of the eigenvalues corresponding to the Sturm-Liouville operator. \begin{lemma} For any positive real number $c$, we have
+We study here some other basic properties of the ball prolate spheroidal wave functions. \\ First, we give the bounds of the eigenvalues corresponding to the Sturm-Liouville operator.
+This lemma has been given in \cite{Wang3}.
+Here we prove it by other means. \begin{lemma} For any positive real number $c$, we have

 \end{lemma}